-Promoting the economy and employment
+Promoting the economy and employment in Rwanda

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2019
+Overall term: 2020 to 2022

-Despite the strong economic growth of recent years, unemployment and underemployment continue to be among the greatest challenges facing Rwanda.
-The majority of the people in the densely populated country work in agriculture where incomes are low.
-At the same time, the number of young people entering the labour market is growing constantly.
+Despite strong economic growth in recent years, unemployment and underemployment remain major challenges for Rwanda.
+The majority of the population works in agriculture, and incomes earned in this sector are low.
+In addition, the number of young people entering the labour market is growing.

 A large proportion of local companies are unregistered micro-enterprises with limited competitive strength and few opportunities to exploit growth potential.
 Moreover, most of these companies are only creating a small number of jobs at present.
 At the same time, the professional skills of many job seekers do not match the requirements of the labour market.